frovedis/frovedis/doc/tutorial/tutorial.md

 argument.
 This is because you can use the pointer to filtered_dftable, which is derived from dftable.
 The second argument is the vector of joining conditions.
 At this moment, star_join does not support outer join.
-In addition, these join operations only support equi join.

 ## 5.6 Group by